Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Introduction

 \section{Introduction}

 \IEEEPARstart{H}{igh-order} chain-of-integrators systems have been universally utilized in computer numerical control (CNC) machining \cite{wang2021local,wang2022real}, robotic motion control \cite{wang2022learning,zhao2020pareto,wang2021dynamics}, semiconductor device fabrication \cite{ni2017sinusoidal,li2018convergence}, and autonomous driving \cite{guler2016adaptive}.
-Trajectory planning has a significant influence on motion efficiency and accuracy in those scenarios \cite{wang2023optimization,li2016state}.
-However, the time-optimal control problem for high-order chain-of-integrators systems with full state constraints and arbitrary terminal states remains a challenging and significant open problem in the optimal control theory, yet to be resolved.
+Trajectory planning has a significant influence on motion efficiency and accuracy in those scenarios \cite{wang2023optimization,wang2023slice}.
+However, time-optimal control for high-order chain-of-integrators systems with full state constraints and arbitrary terminal states remains a challenging and significant open problem in the optimal control theory domain, yet to be fully resolved.

 The time-optimal control problem for chain-of-integrators requires planning a trajectory with minimum motion time from a given initial state vector to a terminal state vector, where the system state vector is composed of components such as position, velocity, acceleration, and so forth.
 State constraints require that all system state components are limited by given upper bounds, while the initial states and the terminal states are specified arbitrarily.
-A fifth-order trajectory planned by the proposed Algorithm \ref{alg:CalMIM} is shown in Fig. \ref{fig:firstshow}.
-The system states and the input, i.e., position, velocity, acceleration, jerk, snap, and crackle, are bounded by the given constraints.
-The crackle is always maximum, minimum, or zero along the planned trajectory, satisfying the Bang-Singular-Bang control law \cite{he2020time}.
+A suboptimal fifth order trajectory planned by the proposed Algorithm \ref{alg:CalMIM} is shown in Fig. \ref{fig:firstshow}.
+The input control, i.e., crackle, and the system states, i.e., position, velocity, acceleration, jerk, and snap, are bounded by the given constraints.
+The control is always at its maximum, minimum, or zero value along the planned trajectory, satisfying the Bang-Singular-Bang control law \cite{he2020time}.